Adewale-1/Data-Structures-Algorithms/Array and ArrayList.md

 ### indexOf(Object o):

-The index of the first occurrence of a specifi element is either returned or -1 in case the element is not in the list.
+The index of the first occurrence of a specific element is either returned or -1 in case the element is not in the list.

 ### isEmpty():